 Most pests are drawn to dark, damp areas that are often undisturbed.
-It’s unlikely that you are spending a lot of time in your crawl space, especially if you aren’t using it for something like storage or as a root cellar.
+It’s unlikely that you are spending a lot of time in your crawlspace, especially if you aren’t using it for something like storage or as a root cellar.
 The crawl space is the area between the ground and a raised foundation.
 If you don’t have to walk up a step or two to get to the front door, chances are you have a slab foundation.

-The crawl space area is typically 3-6 feet tall and the entrance varies in location.
+The crawl space encapsulation area is typically 3-6 feet tall, and the entrance varies in location.
 It could be on the floor inside a closet or outside on the side of the house, but the one common factor is that the entry point is generally small.
 A raised foundation with a crawl space is convenient when you need to access plumbing or wiring, but because the soil beneath the house is typically uncovered it could also cause a lot of problems with not just pests and rodents, but with your foundation which eventually will lead to more serious problems in your home.

-It is important to first address the current issues in and around your home before installing a crawl space encapsulation.
+It is important to first address the current issues in and around your home before installing crawl space encapsulation supplies.
 Problems such as leaking pipes, standing water, pre-existing mold, wood frame repairs, foundation cracks, etc. Depending on the conditions of your crawl space, you may want to consider installing some additional features such as a drainage system with a sump pump, a dehumidifier or radon fan and evacuation system to further eliminate crawl space issues.

-Trusted by Growers, Builders, and Distributors
+Plastic Sheeting for Growers, Builders, and Distributors

-Americover is the smart source for polyethylene and plastic sheeting.
-Trusted by contractors and distributors across construction and agriculture industries, our American-made products combine reliability with quality and innovation.
+Americover is the smart source for polyethylene, crawl space encapsulations and plastic sheeting.
+Trusted by contractors and distributors across construction and agriculture industries, our American-made plastic sheeting products combine reliability with quality and innovation.
 We protect and enhance projects from the ground up with reliable solutions, responsiveness, and quick turnarounds.

 As an Americover customer, you will receive the personalized support of a dedicated account manager to simplify the ordering process and ensure the best solution for every one of your projects.
 Our friendly, knowledgeable staff is here to answer your questions and fulfill orders Monday-Friday from 6 a.m. to 6:30 p.m.
 Pacific Standard Time.
-If you would like to speak with one of our experts, call us at 760-388-6294 or email firstname.lastname@example.org.
+If you would like to speak with one of our crawl space encapsulation cost experts, call us at 760-388-6294 or email firstname.lastname@example.org.